Bianca-Pasat/MOI/docs/source/installation.rst

    See format in *params_mcia.yml* and change accordingly.

-In addition check modify resources (in params_mcia.yml) according to your system:
+In addition check/modify resources (in params_mcia.yml) according to your system:
 ^^^^^^^^^^^^^^^^^^^^^^^

    - max_memory : '8.GB'